-J Published Title Computations September 25, 2009 Augusta-Richmond County GA - All Jurisdictions 13245CV000A (Countywide maps and FIS) The consolidated government of Augusta-Richmond County and including the Cities of Blythe and Hephzibah Revisions and updated information on the existence and severity of flood hazards in the geographic area of Augusta-Richmond County, GA to include H&H Computations obtained from prior studies, some updates and additions.
-(Work completed by PBS&J in Jan 2006) Vertical datum converted from NGVD29 to NAVD88; UTM coordinates now referenced to NAD83.
+Published Title Computations September 25, 2009 Augusta-Richmond County GA - All Jurisdictions 13245CV000A (Countywide maps and FIS) The consolidated government of Augusta-Richmond County and including the Cities of Blythe and Hephzibah Revisions and updated information on the existence and severity of flood hazards in the geographic area of Augusta-Richmond County, GA to include H&H Computations obtained from prior studies, some updates and additions.
+(Work completed by PBS&J in Jan 2006) and chief of Digital and mophibisal.
+Vertical datum converted from NGVD29 to NAVD88; UTM coordinates now referenced to NAD83.
 DFIRM and FIS produced in digital form.
 Prepared by FEMA.
 March 23, 1999 City of Augusta (Prepared to include City of Augusta and Unincorporated Areas into one Flood Insurance Study) H&H Computations for Oates Creek by USACE, Savannah District (work completed Aug 1994).
 Also included updated flood hazard data for Butler Creek and Rocky Creek, and revised backwater data for Rocky Creek Trib 2 and Trib 4, completed by GA DOT.
 Prepared by FEMA.
 January 19, 1995 City of Augusta Hydrology by USACE, Savannah District - Hydraulics by FEMA January 19, 1995 Richmond County and Unincorporated Areas Hydrology for the Savannah River by USACE, Savannah District - Hydraulics for the Savannah River by FEMA January 3, 1994 FIS - Revisions to Oates Creek and Oates Creek Tributary following construction of Oates Creek Flood Reduction Project.
+USACE, Savannah District February 4, 1987 Richmond County and Unincorporated Areas H&H by USACE, Savannah District (Work completed Sept 1984) April 1, 1982 City of Augusta - FIS H&H for the Savannah River by USACE, Savannah District (Work completed in March 1977) January 1974 Special Flood Hazard Information Report, Raes Creek, Augusta and Richmond County, GA USACE, Savannah District August 1971 Special Flood Hazard Information Report, Savannah River at Augusta, GA.
 USACE, Savannah District